 Once in awhile a family is unable to keep their pet due to unforeseen circumstances, other times an animal has come from a bad situation and just needs a loving forever home.
 Whatever the situation, we at the Madison Area Herpetological Society are here to help.
 Our love for reptiles and amphibians goes far beyond just love of our own animals, but to also help these animals find a happy home.

 If you are interested in adopting an animal, Let us know.
-Recently we’ve changed our rules and you will no longer NEED to be a member of MAHS to adopt an animal, although it is highly recommended.
+You do not NEED to be a member of MAHS to adopt an animal, although it is highly recommended.
 This gives you access to continued knowledge and a resource to ask anything you need to best take care of your new pet.
 Members in good standing, however, will get preference in adoptions if multiple people apply.
 The first thing you need to do if you want to adopt an animal is fill out an adoption application, which can be found here > ADOPTION APPLICATION <.
 If that application is accepted, you must pay the adoption fee and then schedule to pick the animal up.
 Adoption applications can be picked up at the monthly meetings, or e-mailed to you.
-To see the animal in person, please e-mail our Adoption Coordinator at firstname.lastname@example.org to have them bring it to the next MAHS meeting.
+To see the animal in person, please e-mail our Adoption Coordinator at email@example.com to have them bring it to the next MAHS meeting.
 Below are some of the animals for adoption, and some that have already found happy homes!